 These are the grade cutoffs for Total scores.
 Letter grades are only assigned to your Total score, not to individual assignments, quizzes or exams.
 Total scores are not rounded up after calculation.
 Chemistry concepts and problem-solving skills are not easy to learn, thus the grading policy rewards students for keeping up with the material via quizzes and homework, as well as two grading options for the exams: note that both grading options for the exams give more weight to the comprehensive final exam than to a midterm exam.
 You will receive an estimated midterm grade before the withdraw deadline, and final course grades at the end of the semester are posted only on LOCUS.
-In accordance with departmental standards, the average course grade is usually between C+ and B- at the end of the semester.
-Grades are only based on the criteria listed in this syllabus: no substitutes, no additional criteria will be considered.
+Grades are only based on the criteria listed in this syllabus: no substitutes, and no additional criteria will be considered.
+A sample grade calculation video will be posted in the Panopto section of Sakai to assist you in calculating/verifying your course grade.